yetenek12/yetenek-ide/README.md

 ## Contribute

-Create a new branch from `dev`, make changes and then, create a [Pull Request.](https://github.com/yetenek12/yetenek-ide/pulls)
+Create a new branch from `development`, make changes and then, create a [Pull Request.](https://github.com/yetenek12/yetenek-ide/pulls)
 Ex:
 ```bash
     git switch dev